Your privacy is important to us.

 - To ensure we keep accurate candidate records and align you with the best suited opportunities for you, our CRM system is integrated with Outlook.
 Therefore, our CRM retains copies of your email engagement with our consultants.

 - We operate call recording software on all inbound and outbound calls.
-The recordings are stored on an internal server.
+The recordings are stored in the cloud via our partners, cloudcall and Bullhorn.
 We review calls for training, monitoring and quality purposes and we alert client callers of this via an auto attendant and through our website.
 We store calls for up to two years before they are deleted from our software and can no longer be retrieved.
 Our consultants also take call notes which help us to provide you with the best suited solutions for your business.

 - We need to collect and store a small amount of data on our suppliers to ensure that contractual obligations are met.
 We collect contact details of relevant individuals at your organisation so that we can communicate effectively with you.
 We also need other information such as your bank details so that we can pay for the services you provide (if this is part of the contractual arrangements between us).